Attawapiskat First Nation Elementary School - Chronology of Events

 February 2010 - Gravel required for construction activities is delivered by winter road.
 AANDC approves the cost overrun for the school's preliminary project approval submission in the amount of $340,400.

-December 7, 2010 - AANDC Minister provides assurances in the House of Commons that a new school will be built for Attawapiskat First Nation.
+December 7, 2010 - The Minister of Aboriginal Affairs and Northern Development provides assurances in the House of Commons that a new elementary school will be built for Attawapiskat First Nation.